swiftmailer/swiftmailer/doc/messages.rst

     .. code-block:: php

-        //Create your file contents in the normal way, but don't write them to disk
+        // Create your file contents in the normal way, but don't write them to disk
         $data = create_my_pdf_data();

-        //Create the attachment with your data
+        // Create the attachment with your data
         $attachment = Swift_Attachment::newInstance($data, 'my-file.pdf', 'application/pdf');

-        //Attach it to the message
+        // Attach it to the message
         $message->attach($attachment);

-        //You can alternatively use method chaining to build the attachment
+        // You can alternatively use method chaining to build the attachment
         $attachment = Swift_Attachment::newInstance()
           ->setFilename('my-file.pdf')
           ->setContentType('application/pdf')